fachacoso/tictactoe/README.md

 ### Future Improvements
 If I pick up this project again, here's a list of some of the things I'd improve on.
-- Adding pictures to the README.md
-- Documentation (period)
 - Better UI (could look prettier)
   - Scene transitions
   - Another intro screen